-Mental Health Skill-Building is an intensive, home-based program helping adults with mental illness or other dual diagnoses live successful and productive lives.
-Led by experienced Case Managers, this one year goal-directed program focuses on helping clients obtain the skills for living independently while managing mental health issues.
+Mental Health Skill-building service is an intensive home-based program designed to help adults with mental illness or other dual diagnosis to live a successful and productive life in the most appropriate and least restrictive environment.
+This service is focused on helping adults obtain the skills for living independently while managing mental health issues through goal directed training.

 - Instruction in completing and maintaining activities of daily living, such as: personal hygiene, food preparation, and money management.

 - Assistance with locating and securing community resources.

 - Aid with maintaining psychiatric treatment plans and medication management, to ensure medication adherence.